-Sally J. Cooley is a Plant Pathologist, USDA Forest Service, Portland, Oregon. and some have been installed years later after the field has grown numerous crops.

-3. Drainage of surface water from nursery beds and onto roads or ditches can be enhanced by crowning fields and ensuring that all bed areas slope downwards towards roads or ditches.

-4. Beds can be raised above the level of the tractor paths to allow water to run from beds into paths.
-When paths become compacted or beds are not raised, tractor paths can be subsoiled to allow water to drain into the cut made by the subsoiler.
-Several PNW nurseries routinely sub-soil 1-year-old fields in the fall before the onset of rainy weather.
+- Ideally, your nursery should be located on light, well drained soil; realistically, very few nurseries in the Pacific Northwest have the good fortune to be situated on light-textured soils. - Those nurseries with heavy, slow-percolating soils must add drainage systems.
+Sub surface drainage systems are common in Pacific Northwest nurseries; some were in stalled at the very onset when the area was initially developed and some were in stalled years later after the field has grown numerous crops. - Drainage of surface water from nursery beds and onto roads or ditches can be enhanced by crowning fields and ensuring that all bed areas slope downwards to wards roads or ditches. - 4.
+Beds can be raised above the level of the tractor paths to allow water to run from beds into paths.
+When paths be come compacted or beds are not raised, tractor paths can be "subsoiled" to allow water to drain into the cut made by the subsoiler.
+Severa) Pacific Northwest nurseries routinely subsoil 1-year-old fields in the fall before the onset of rainy weather.
 Similarly, wrenching will enhance drainage in the bed itself.

-5. Low, poorly drained areas in fields should be noted and, after the crop is lifted, these areas can be filled in or taken out of production until corrective work can be done on them.

-6. Irrigation practices often influence the development of Phytophthora root rot.
+- Low, poorly drained areas in fields should be noted, and after the crop is lifted, these areas can be filled in or taken out of production until corrective work can be done in them. - 6.
+Irrigation practices often influence the development of phytophthora root rot.
 Watering needs should be coordinated to avoid constant saturation of soils, particularly during the spring, summer, and fall when the fungus is active.
 Irrigation for cooling, pesticide application, or following fertilization should coincide as much as possible with routine irrigation.
 Over-irrigation and alternating drying and saturation should be avoided, particularly in areas known to be infested with the fungus.